Bitcoin in El Salvador: Immediate impact in 2021

 Chivo launched in October 2021, and immediately drew criticism for issues regarding features like payment processing and transactions.
-Shortly after midnight, Bukele confirmed via Twitter that the app was not available through either the Apple Store or Huawei, although the latter later added it.
+Shortly after midnight, Bukele confirmed via Twitter that the app was not available through either the Apple Store or Huawei, although Huawei later added it.
 Chivo was disabled a few hours after launch to allow the platform to increase the capacity of its servers.
 The system was also plagued by identity theft, which resulted in the theft of sign-on bonuses.
 Shortly after launch, Chivo announced that it was changing its pricing features to prevent scalping, which led to further complaints over the difficulty of day trading on Chivo and pricing discrepancies.

 The majority of users stopped using the platform after they had collected their sign on bonuses.
 According to Financial Times, one of the country's largest banks reported that during the first week of Chivo's under 0.0001% of its transactions were in bitcoin.

 In 2021, the government of El Salvador began purchasing bitcoin.
 It spent about $85.5 million on bitcoin between September 2021 and January 2022.
 The value of bitcoin began decreasing in November 2021, and had fallen by about 45% of its value by January 2022.
-It is estimated that the El Salvadoran national reserves had lost $22 million as a result of this.
+It is estimated that the Salvadoran national reserves had lost $22 million as a result of this.
 The government continued to purchase bitcoins during this dip, and had holdings of at least ₿1,801 valued at $66 million as of January 2022.

 Bukele announced that the government would use sustainable geothermal energy for Bitcoin mining.
-Bitcoin mining uses large amounts of energy, which contributes to pollution if fossil fuels are used to provide that energy.
-Bukele announced plans for a "Bitcoin City" in November 2021.
-The city would be built at the base of Conchagua volcano and would be circular, evoking the shape of a coin.
-The city's location would enable it to use geothermal energy for bitcoin mining.
-Bukele additionally stated that income taxes would not be collected in the city.
+Bitcoin mining uses large amounts of energy, which contributes to pollution if fossil fuels power it.
+Bukele announced plans to build Bitcoin City in November 2021, to be built in a circle at the base of the Conchagua volcano, which would provide geothermal energy for bitcoin mining.
+Income taxes would be waived in the city.

-El Salvador's overseas bonds dropped.
-In 2022, the government began drafting legislature for the creation of $1 billion in "Volcano Bonds".
-Half of these bonds would be used to fund Bukele's "Bitcoin City", while the remaining half would be used to purchase bitcoin that would have a five-year lock up period.
-The announcement caused the value of El Salvador's overseas bonds to decrease, falling by 30% in December 2021.
+The announcement caused the value of El Salvador's overseas bonds to fall by 30% in December 2021.
+In 2022, the government began drafting legislation for the creation of $1 billion in "Volcano Bonds".
+Half of these bonds would fund Bukele's Bitcoin City, with the remaining half used to purchase bitcoin on a five-year lock up period.

+Later that year, 100 days after the Bitcoin Law came into force, according to a survey done by the Central American University: 34.8% of the population had no confidence in bitcoin, 35.3% had little confidence, 13.2% had some confidence, and 14.1% had a lot of confidence.
+56.6% of respondents had downloaded the government bitcoin wallet; among them 62.9% had not yet used it or used it only once, whereas 36.3% used bitcoin at least once a month.